Component Properties

 Orientation

-If you require a selected state, use a boolean property as explained below.
+If you require a selected state or to show/hide an element, use a boolean property as explained below.

 State

-Our current naming convention can be applied to display state.
-You can use:
+The current naming convention can be applied to display the state.

-• First icon or icon on the left - Icon Prefix
+• First icon or icon on the left - Icon Prefix/Left

-• Last icon or icon in the right - Icon Suffix
+• Last icon or icon in the right - Icon Suffix/Right

-Boolean Properties should always be named as follows:
+Multiple boolean properties may exist.
+Boolean properties should consistently be named as follows:

 • True.